 Most competing FizzBuzz implementations call the write system call which can lead to data needing to be copied between user and Kernel space.
 So vmsplice is used instead.
 It tells the Kernel to place a reference to a buffer into a pipe.
 The pipped application can then read directly out of the memory written to by FizzBuzz.

 swap_buffers: and OUTPUT_PTR, -(2 << 20) // rewind to the start of the buffer mov [%rip + iovec_base], OUTPUT_PTR mov [%rip + iovec_base + 8], %rdx mov ARG1e, 1 lea ARG2, [%rip + iovec_base] mov ARG3e, 1 xor ARG4e, ARG4e 1: mov SYSCALL_NUMBER, __NR_vmsplice syscall

 The application produces 1,000,000,000,000,000,000 lines of output.
 There is a bytecode generator that produces batches of 600 lines at a time using SIMD instructions.
 Each 32 bytes of bytecode can be interpreted and have their output stored with just 4 CPU instructions.
 Some calculations have also been hard-coded into the bytecode in a way not dissimilar to how JIT compilers operate.

 During each 600-line generation, an approximation of the line number is also produced.
 The lines number is corrected after every 512 bytes of output has been produced.

-The author did attempt to build a multi-threaded version but was unable to find any performance improvement over the single-threaded version.
+Alex did attempt to build a multi-threaded version but was unable to find any performance improvement over the single-threaded version.
 The reason stated was that the cost of communication between CPU cores is sufficiently high enough that any gains from parallel computation are ultimately negated.